Diagnostic Performance of Universal-Learning Ultrasound AI Across Multiple Organs and Tasks: the UUSIC25 Challenge: Methods

 To benchmark the capability of single models in handling multi-organ and multi-task scenarios, we curated a large-scale, heterogeneous ultrasound dataset comprising \textbf{16,021 images} from diverse global sources.
 The data accrual, exclusions, and partitioning strategies are detailed in the study flow diagram (\textbf{Figure 1}).
 The complete pre-specified challenge design, including organization details, and participation rules, is provided in the \textbf{Original Challenge Proposal (eAppendix 1 in Supplement)}.

 The cohort aggregates data from 9 public repositories (n=10,010) and internal retrospective collections from 3 partner hospitals (n=6,011), covering seven anatomical regions: breast, thyroid, liver, kidney, fetal head, cardiac, and appendix.
 The private in-house data were sampled from Zhejiang Cancer Hospital and Hangzhou First People's Hospital in China, and the Netherlands Cancer Institute (NKI).
-This study was approved by the Medical Ethics Committee of Zhejiang Cancer Hospital (Approval No. IRB-2024-494 (IIT)).
+This study was approved by the Medical Ethics Committee of Zhejiang Cancer Hospital (Approval No. IRB-2024-494 (IIT)), Netherlands Cancer Institute (Approval No. IRBd21-058).
 The requirement for informed consent was waived due to the retrospective nature of the study, and all images were de-identified and converted to a standardized format.